lukegosnellranken/sootfall/src/config/dictionary.md

 *   **ascAuthFull**: Font size for article side card author information at full screen width.
 *   **ascAuth1400**: Font size for article side card author information at 1400px screen width.
 *   **ascAuth800**: Font size for article side card author information at 800px screen width.

-**Other Sizes:**
-These properties are defined as global CSS custom properties but are not explicitly referenced within the application's SCSS files.
-Their usage may be handled directly via JavaScript or intended for future styling.
-*   **sliderX-full**: Horizontal positioning for a slider component at full screen width. *(Note: This property is defined but not explicitly referenced in SCSS.)*
-*   **sliderX-800**: Horizontal positioning for a slider component at 800px screen width. *(Note: This property is defined but not explicitly referenced in SCSS.)*
-*   **sliderX-400**: Horizontal positioning for a slider component at 400px screen width. *(Note: This property is defined but not explicitly referenced in SCSS.)*
-*   **search-desktop**: Size setting for the desktop search component. *(Note: This property is defined but not explicitly referenced in SCSS.)*
-*   **search-mobile**: Size setting for the mobile search component. *(Note: This property is defined but not explicitly referenced in SCSS.)*